This post is part of SCCM Current Branch Installation Guide series

 Once you click on the warning, make sure to cancel the WSUS configuration wizard as we are going to configure this using SCCM Server.
 You just need to make sure that WSUS console is launching.
 If we are unable to launch WSUS console successfully, then SCCM will not be able to communicate with WSUS.

-Launch SCCM Console, navigate to Administration \ Overview \ Site Configuration \ Servers and Site System Roles.
+On Configuration Manager server, launch SCCM Console, navigate to Administration \ Overview \ Site Configuration \ Servers and Site System Roles.
 Right click SCCM Server and select “Add Site System roles“

 Under “System Role Selection“, check the box “Software Update Point“.